tomaskala/server-config/README.md

     * `sudo fail2ban-client status`
 12. **Setup an SSL certificate.**
     * Use [Let's Encrypt](https://letsencrypt.org/) to generate a certificate.
         * This assumes that a domain has been registered for the server.
-If not, it is possible to setup a self-signed certificate.
-This ensures an encrypted connection, but not verification.
+If not, it is possible to setup a self-signed certificate to encrypt the connection, though obviously without any verification.
         * `sudo apt update`
         * `sudo apt install certbot python-certbot-nginx`
         * `sudo certbot certonly --nginx`